VinciWorks now helps clients avoid logging in separately with the ability to automatically sign into VinciWorks products using Single Sign-On (SSO).

 Once logged in to your system, there’s no need to sign in to VinciWorks separately.
 For IT admins, SSO means additional security and administrative management.

 VinciWorks has developed a full guide to implementing SAML with your systems.
-To learn more and receive a copy of the guide email your VinciWorks representative or leave your details below.
+To learn more and receive a copy of the guide, simply email your VinciWorks representative or leave your details below.

 VinciWorks is committed to the highest cyber-security and data protection standards in all of its products.
 We have published guidance on the EU GDPR and a new cyber security course will be released next month.